-Interventions [Pearl, 2009]
+Interventions (Pearl, 2009)

 Consider a room with a thermostat.
-Normally, the room's temperature and the value displayed by the thermostat are the same.
-Which value "causes" the other?
+Normally, the room's temperature and the value displayed by the thermostat are the same: when the room is warmer, the thermostat displays a larger value and vice versa.
+Which of the two "causes" the other?

-This can change if we intervene on the system:
+To figure this out, we have to intervene on the system: